Skip to content

 Recent caveat (2025): a Behavioral Sciences meta-analysis (MDPI, 2025) found interleaving isn’t universal.
 It wins when you memorize similar items you’ll need to tell apart later, like which painter produced which style.
 Blocking wins when you hunt for a single rule across examples, like finding the pattern in a math sequence.
 For most exam prep, interleaving holds.

-Did you know?
-LearnClash duels use 18 questions across 6 topics by default.
-That’s built-in interleaving.
-Your brain constantly switches between subjects during a single 3-minute match, which research says produces stronger long-term retention than studying one topic at a time.
+A LearnClash duel runs 18 questions across 6 topics by default.
+That’s interleaving baked in.
+Your brain keeps switching subjects inside a single 3-minute match, and research links exactly that switching to stronger long-term retention than studying one topic at a time.

 4. Teach What You Learn